-Equipotential bonding connection shall made using at least 4 mm2. a conductor with a cross-sectional area Q
+Equipotential bonding at least 4 mm. connection shall made using a conductor with a cross-sectional area Q

 2-4 Installation & Operation

 Conduit Box For ease of making connections, an oversize conduit box is provided.
 Most conduit boxes can be rotated 360° in 90° increments.
 Auxiliary conduit boxes are provided on some motors for accessories such as space heaters, RTD's etc.